Table of Contents

 How to Qualify for Alternative Business Loans

-When you’re trying to figure out how to get a business loan through an alternative channel, you may find that the process is similar in many ways to what you’d go through with a bank.
+When you’re trying to figure out how to apply for a small business loan through an alternative channel, you may find that the process is similar in many ways to what you’d go through with a bank.
 You’ll generally need to provide information about your company, including how long it’s been in business and its revenues.

-Alternative finance companies may or may not consider your credit score, depending on the type of loan you’re applying for.
+Alternative business loan lenders may or may not consider your credit score, depending on the type of loan you’re applying for.
 If your credit score is poor, there are poor credit business loans that look at other factors, such as your daily credit card sales or revenues, rather than your credit.

 While you’re comparing small business loans and their terms, be sure to note the requirements for each.
 That way, you’ll know which ones you’re most likely to qualify for as well as get the best rates on.